 Phonics emphasises the skills of decoding new words by sounding them out and combining or 'blending' the sound-spelling patterns.
 At Edward the Elder, we reviewed the books available for pupils to take home.
 Consequently, we have invested in 222 new 'Early Reading' books to support the first initial phonics phases.
 This will ensure pupils' in-class learning and home reading is directly matched.
 We have also paired the launch of the new materials with additional materials for parents to support and encourage reading at home.
-Whole class reading EEF + 6 1 CPD x 4 half days (£134 per half day release time for English lead) Reading comprehension strategies focus on the learners' understanding of written text.
+In 2022-23 we have launched Floppy's Phonics, an accredited scheme to further support the teaching of Early Reading.
+2021-22: EEF + 6 1 Whole class reading CPD Reading comprehension strategies x 4 half days (£134 per half day release time for English lead) Oral language focus on the learners' understanding of written text.
 Pupils learn a range of techniques which enable them to comprehend the meaning of what they read.
-These can include: inferring meaning from context; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and then identifying and resolving difficulties for themselves (see also metacognition and self-regulation).Strategies are often taught to a class and then practiced in pairs or small groups.
+These can include: inferring meaning from context; summarising or identifying key points; using graphic or semantic organisers; developing questioning strategies; and monitoring their own comprehension and then identifying and resolving difficulties for themselves (see also metacognition and self-regulation).
+Strategies are often taught to a class and then practiced in pairs or small groups.
 At Edward the Elder, we have invested time and resources into developing staff CPD of Whole Class Reading.
-Oral language EEF (+5) 1 intervention Oral language interventions emphasise spoken language and verbal interaction in the classroom so that learners benefit from explicit discussion of content or the processes of learning, or both.
-Approaches include: targeted reading aloud and discussing books with young children, explicitly extending pupils' spoken vocabulary and the use of structured questioning to develop reading comprehension.
+1 Oral language intervention EEF (+5) Oral language interventions emphasise spoken language and verbal interaction in the classroom so that learners benefit from explicit discussion of content or the processes of learning, or both.
+Approaches include: targeted reading aloud and discussing books with young children, explicitly extending pupils' spoken vocabulary and the use of 1 structured questioning to develop reading comprehension.
 Edward the Elder will partake in oral language interventions during the year, particularly in Early Years.
 No further training is required for staff.